Port Widget

 onDoubleTap | VoidCallback? | Called when port is double-tapped |

-onContextMenu | void Function(Offset)? | Called for right-click |
+onContextMenu | void Function(ScreenPosition)? | Called for right-click with screen coordinates |

 onHover | ValueChanged<(Port, bool)>? | Called on hover state change |